EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 ### 4.4.
 Auditions and casting

-Immediately following the GM, the Productions Manager will arrange a suitable time and place for auditions to be held, in conversation with the relevant show teams.~~ ~~Show teams should provide their own audition material and a short show blurb to auditions.
+Immediately following the GM, the Productions Manager will arrange a suitable time and place for auditions to be held, in conversation with the relevant show teams.Show teams should provide their own audition material and a short show blurb to auditions.
 Should an actor audition for multiple shows and get cast in more than one of them, it is at the discretion of the actor which part they accept.

 We encourage inclusive audition and casting practices regarding gender, ethnicity, sexuality, disability, accent etc. Think about why you are casting and what kind of requirements and wishes you have for each role and why.
 Who might be at disadvantage to audition and how you might address that?
 What kind of prejudices and expectations you might hold and how could they affect your audition and casting choices?
 It is not expected that you have a solution for everything, but it is a good idea to talk about these things with your production team before auditions and casting.
-If you have any questions, talk to Liberation Representatives (inclusivity and diversity in casting) or Productions Manager (practical questions).
+If you have any questions, talk to the Liberation Representatives (inclusivity and diversity in casting) or the Productions Manager (practical questions).

 PUBLICITY NOTE: Cast and production team lists are due within a week of your show being cast.
-See Publicity section for more.
+See the Publicity section (7.1) for more.

 ### 4.5.
 Rehearsals